 A few mornings later, I had Ravi Ranjan for company at the lake.
 Ravi started Ride a Cycle Foundation and, besides many feats of athletic accomplishments, also started the iconic and growing-in-popularity Tour of Nilgiris.
 When he’s not racing his cycle up and down Nandi Hills like a man possessed, he runs.
 Predictably he’s a fast runner.
 As I kept pace with Ravi that morning, I ended up running the rocky stretch at a much faster (than usual) 5:20/km pace.
 The barrier had been breached for good.

-Stay tuned for the next post in this series – Running with Padmadapa.
+Next post in this series – Running with Padmadapa.